February 1969 nor'easter: Aftermath

-Following the storm, then-mayor John Lindsay was criticized for not dealing with the snow adequately.
+Following the storm, mayor John Lindsay was criticized for not dealing with the snow adequately.
 Portions of the city remained unplowed a week after the nor'easter, leading the mayor into "political misfortune".
 Lindsay's visit to Queens was poorly received, and his limousine had trouble driving through the streets of Rego Park.
 The mayor was booed by residents of Kew Gardens Hills.
 The storm became known as the "Lindsay Snowstorm", and created a political crisis; as a result, Lindsay lost the Republican primary for the next mayoral election.
 Lindsay was able to win the mayoral election by running on a third-party ticket, but he was politically weakened by the crisis.

 The storm also had an economic impact.
 The New York Stock Exchange (NYSE) and American Stock Exchange (AMEX) closed as a result of the storm.
 It was the first time in history that the NYSE closed for a full day due to the weather, and the first time since 1918 that AMEX had done so.
 All commodity exchanges in New York City and the National Association of Securities Dealers also closed.